Zveaga/Libft/README.md

 |[ft_strtrim](https://github.com/Zveaga/Libft/blob/master/ft_strtrim.c) -> trim a character set from a string|

 ## Remarks
-Most of these functions are already implemented and available to us from the C standard library, so you might ask yourselves, why spending the time to recode these functions that are readily available to us?
-That was my question too, but it slowly became obvious why.
-It played a crucial role in forming how
+This was my very first introduction to C programming.
+Most of the Libft library functions are already implemented and available to us from the C standard library, so you might ask yourselves why spending all the time to tediously recode them?
+That was my question too when I started the project.
+It only became obvious when I completed it.
+Reverse-engineering all these functions taught me about data structures such as arrays and linked lists.
+It also introduced me to basic memory and string manipulation.
+Looking forward to the next challenge!